 - Sends sensory feedback to your brain because it is rich in receptors, such as hard/soft and hot/cold, so that you can react to dangerous conditions around you.

-Your skin is vital to your health, yet many people fail to take care if it.
-Because your skin has the ability to absorb much of what you put on it, informed choices are critical to optimize your health.
+Because our skin has the ability to absorb much of what you put on it, informed choices are critical to optimizing your health.

 You should give your skin the same thoughtful care you give your diet, because much of what goes ON you ends up going IN you.